devmount/sloth.css/README.md

 <p align="center">A drop-in utility component CSS library for lazy mammals.<br />Created by <a href="https://github.com/devmount" target="_blank">devmount</a>.</p>
 </p>

+> [!IMPORTANT]
+> Sloth.css is still heavily work-in-progress.
+The package is not yet published.

 ## Installation

 Include the following CSS file in your HTML head to get the complete package (drop-in core styles, utility classes and CSS components):